bizhan-laripour/RMM_CONFIG_SERVER/README.md

-this project is a Config server for RMM Microservices and config files are in Config-Repo repository in my github
+This project is a Config server for RMM Microservices and config files are in Config-Repo repository in my github

-for building its docker image first clone the project and go to root of the project and type this command in your terminal
+For building its docker image first clone the project and go to root of the project and type this command in your terminal

 ```
 sudo docker build -t worker .
 ```